rudijs/saltstack-elk-formula/README.md

 This Saltstack formula is a work in progress.

-It will install and single instances of the ELK stack onto a single machine.
+It will install single instances of the ELK stack software onto a single machine.

 This machine will listen and receive logs over the wire from FileBeat (Elastic Beats).